eduk8s-tests/docker-compose-tests/kubernetes-workspace/README.md

 ```

 Replace `username@remotehost` with the login details of the VM.
 If necessary,
-enter any password for the user.
+enter any password for the user when prompted.

 To access the environment, you can then open your local web browser on the
 URL: